dennislee22/fraud-detection-telco/README.md

 ## Step 1: Data Collection and Aggregation
 The first step is to gather relevant data for each prepaid SIM card on the network.
 The primary source of this information is the Call Detail Records (CDRs).
 For each call and SMS, a CDR is generated containing a wealth of information.
 Key data points for our fraud detection model would include:

-- Subscriber ID (IMSI/MSISDN): The unique identifier for the SIM card.
+- Subscriber ID (msisdn): The unique identifier for the SIM card.
-- Call Type: Incoming or outgoing.
+- call_direction: Incoming or outgoing.
-- Call Duration: The length of the call in seconds.
+- duration: The length of the call in seconds.
-- Time of Day: When the call was made (hour, minute).
+- hour_of_day: Which hour the call was made.
-- Called Number (B-Number): The number receiving the call.
+- imei: The unique identifier of the handset used.
-- Calling Number (A-Number): For incoming calls, the number making the call.
-- Cell Tower ID: The location of the cell tower that handled the call.
+- cell_tower: The location of the cell tower that handled the call.
-- IMEI: The unique identifier of the handset used.

 This data is collected and aggregated over specific time windows (e.g., hourly, daily) for each subscriber to build a behavioral profile.